george-hawkins/boto-experiments/docs/role-permissions.md

 ```

 ```
-aws --debug s3 cp s3://file-store-dcede0e0-aec4-4920-9532-c89a3a151af2/blender-3.2.0-linux-x64.tar.xz .
+$ aws --debug s3 cp s3://file-store-dcede0e0-aec4-4920-9532-c89a3a151af2/blender-3.2.0-linux-x64.tar.xz .
 2>&1 | sed -n 's/.*Event request.created.\([^:]*\).*/\1/p' | sort -u
 s3.GetObject
 s3.HeadObject
 ```

-Note: v1 of the AWS CLI sometimes uses more permissions for a particular operation than v2 - so watch out for differences between your locally installed version and the v1 version that is still the default in Amazon Linux 2 images.
+Note: v1 of the AWS CLI sometimes uses more permissions for a particular operation than v2 - so watch out for differences between your locally installed version and the v1 version that is still the default for Amazon Linux 2 images.

 So, above we see that the actions `s3.GetObject`, `s3.ListObjectsV2`, `s3.GetObject` and `s3.HeadObject` are required.
-If you look at the policy document, you'll see you need to specify actions - so it might seem obvious that you specify these values.
+If you look at the policy document, you'll see you need to specify `Action` values - so it might seem obvious that you specify these values.

 However, it seems that the `Actions` in the policy document are really permissions.
 In general there's a one-to-one mapping between the two - but it turns out that `ListObjectsV2` and `HeadObject` are not permissions.